Skip to main content

 7. Who are eligible to claim deductions under “Elderly Residential Care Expenses”(ERCE)?
 What is the maximum deduction?

-With reference to Section 26D of the Inland Revenue Ordinance, persons may claim deductions for elderly residential care expenses paid by them (or their spouses) to residential care homes in respect of their parents or grandparents or (their spouses' parents or grandparents).
-The deduction may be allowed under salaries tax and Personal Assessment.
+With reference to Section 26D of the Inland Revenue Ordinance, persons may claim deductions for ERCE paid by them (or their spouses) to residential care homes in respect of their parents or grandparents or (their spouses' parents or grandparents).
+The deduction may be allowed under Salaries Tax and Personal Assessment.
 A person subject to tax at the standard rate is also entitled to the deduction.
+You may claim the deduction for ERCE in Part 11.4 of your Tax Return – Individuals.

 The following conditions must be satisfied before the deduction is granted:

-ii.
-The parent/grandparent is aged 60 or above at any time in the year of assessment, or under 60 but entitled to claim an allowance under the Government's Disability Allowance Scheme.
+2. The parent/grandparent is aged 60 or above at any time in the year of assessment, or under 60 but eligible to claim an allowance under the Government's Disability Allowance Scheme.

-v.
-The expenses were paid by the taxpayer or his/her spouse in the year of assessment.
-A husband may claim deduction for payments made by his wife, and vice versa.
+5. The expenses were paid by the taxpayer or his/her spouse in the year of assessment (net of any reimbursement by any person or organisation).
+In other words, the husband may claim deduction for payments made by his wife, and vice versa.

-vi.
-The residential care home is situated in Hong Kong and is licensed or exempted from licensing under the Residential Care Homes (Elderly Persons) Ordinance, or is a nursing home registered under the Hospitals, Nursing Homes and Maternity Homes Registration Ordinance
+6. The residential care home is situated in Hong Kong and is licensed or exempted from licensing under the Residential Care Homes (Elderly Persons) Ordinance or Residential Care Homes (Persons with Disabilities) Ordinance, or is a scheduled nursing home within the meaning of the Private Healthcare Facilities Ordinance (Chapter 633) for which an exemption granted under section 128 of that Ordinance is in force..

-vii.
-Only one person may be granted the deduction in respect of the same parent or grandparent for a year of assessment.
+7. Only one person may be granted the deduction in respect of the same parent or grandparent for a year of assessment.
 Where more than one person, who is entitled to claim the deduction, contributes to the payment of the residential care expenses of a parent or grandparent, it is necessary for them to agree amongst themselves as to which of them will claim the deduction for the year of assessment.
+In short, there is no apportionment among the payers allowed.
 In the event that they are unable to agree, no deduction may be allowed.

 "Parent" means: